mbaumer/us_hep_funding/docs/_states/HI.md

 Brian Schatz is the #6 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Brian Schatz is the #2 Democrat on the Senate Commerce Subcommittee on Science and Space

+Brian Schatz is the #11 Democrat on the Senate Committee on Appropriations

 Brian Schatz is the #5 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Brian Schatz is the #11 Democrat on the Senate Committee on Appropriations

 ## HEP Grants
 ```